 Despite these restrictions, there was a growth in the number of smallholders, from an estimated 8,500 in 1897...

-2. However, a lot of these land plots were sold by plantation owners who parcelled up the hilly, dry, infertile parts of their sugar cane estates.
-This meant that the planter class was the ultimate beneficiary of some of the Panama money.81
+However, a lot of these land plots were sold by plantation owners who parcelled up the hilly, dry, infertile parts of their sugar cane estates.
+This meant that the planter class was the ultimate beneficiary of some of the Panama money.92

 As the aftermath of Panama migration changed workers’ economic conditions and expectations, the sugar industry was also changing.

-Corporate consolidation also took place within the sugar industry within Barbados, but this was unusual in being driven by the white settler elite rather than international firms.
+Corporate consolidation also took place within the sugar industry in Barbados, but this was unusual in being driven by the white settler elite rather than international firms.

-Consolidation and modernisation in the plantation sector upended traditional planter-worker relations which, while far from harmonious, were more individualistic, and often paternalistic, giving labourers limited room to negotiate certain accommodations.88
+Consolidation and modernisation in the plantation sector upended traditional planter-worker relations which, while far from harmonious, were more individualistic, and often paternalistic, giving labourers limited room to negotiate certain accommodations.99

 This, coupled with dislocations from mill closures and food price inflation put unbearable strain on workers, just at the time when the influx of Panama money had opened up new horizons for Black people in Barbados.

-Where planters still wanted to enforce old economic norms, including paying low wages and tying workers to particular estates, this was bound to come into conflict with workers’ new expectations.89
+Where planters still wanted to enforce old economic norms, including paying low wages and tying workers to particular estates, this was bound to come into conflict with workers’ new expectations.100

 The stage was also set for confrontation by the experiences of the First World War and the Great Depression.

-Despite a boom in the plantation economy during the First World War, Black workers saw little benefit, and were disproportionately affected by inflation, which reached 145 per cent for some essentials.90
+Despite a boom in the plantation economy during the First World War, Black workers saw little benefit, and were disproportionately affected by inflation, which reached 145 per cent for some essentials.101

 The War also fuelled Black nationalist sentiments.
-The Universal Negro Improvement Association, founded on the eve of the War by Jamaican Marcus Garvey drew support during and after the War because of the racist treatment of Black soldiers from the Caribbean who enlisted, as well as pressing the argument that the War, fought for the “the sacred principle of democracy”, made self-determination for Africa and Caribbean more pressing.91
+The Universal Negro Improvement Association, founded in 1914 by Jamaican Marcus Garvey, drew support because of the racist treatment of Black soldiers from the Caribbean who enlisted, as well as pressing the argument that the War, fought for the “the sacred principle of democracy”, made self-determination for Africa and Caribbean more pressing.102

-The Great Depression deepened the economic crisis in Barbados, with sugar prices collapsing and planters increasingly forced to borrow from the Sugar Industry Industrial Bank to keep operating.92
+The Great Depression deepened the economic crisis in Barbados, with sugar prices collapsing and planters increasingly forced to borrow from the Sugar Industry Industrial Bank to keep operating.103

 As a result, Barbados saw a major workers’ rebellion in 1937.
 This should be placed in the context of anti-colonial workers’ resistance in the Caribbean across the 1930s, which put pressure on the British government to act on the miserable conditions in which most Black people continued to live and work, their labour ruthlessly exploited by monopoly corporations, whether local (in Barbados’s case) or international (in the wider Caribbean).